 1. Include estrogen-boosting food in your diet

 As low estrogen levels may be the culprit to why you are feeling those electric shocks, it will not hurt if you try to eat food that increases this hormone.
+Try food with phytoestrogens like soybeans, tofu, linseeds, pumpkin seeds, sesam s low estrogen levels may be the culprit to why you are feeling those electric shocks, it will not hurt if you try to eat food that increases this hormone.
 Try food with phytoestrogens like soybeans, tofu, linseeds, pumpkin seeds, sesame seeds, sunflower seeds, chickpeas, flax seeds, broccoli, berries, wheat bran, menopause tea and more.
 Consuming food with omega-3 and calcium, such as salmon and low-fat dairy products, can also be an option because they help keep your nervous system healthy.

 2. Stay away from saturated fats

 Good blood circulation is important to avoid the pins-and-needles feeling.
 Stay away from cakes, biscuits and savoury snacks.
 More vegetables and fruits are the better option.
 In addition, eating food rich in B12 is a way to keep your nerves healthy.